Herman Dahle

-Herman Bjorn Dahle (March 30, 1855 – April 25, 1920) was a United States Congressman in the House of Representatives from Wisconsin.
+Herman Bjorn Dahle (March 30, 1855 – April 25, 1920) was a two-term United States Congressman from Wisconsin from 1899 to 1903.

 Background

 Herman Bjorn Dahle was born in the town of Perry, Dane County, Wisconsin.
 He received his education in the district schools of his native town and in what is now the University of Wisconsin–Madison, where he graduated in 1877.
 He resided at Mount Vernon, Wisconsin from 1877 to 1888 where he conducted a general mercantile business.
 He was also the principal owner of the Mount Horeb bank beginning in 1890.

 His former home, now known as the Herman B. and Anne Marie Dahle House, is listed on the National Register of Historic Places.

 Political career

 Dahle was elected as a Republican for Wisconsin's 2nd congressional district for the Fifty-sixth and Fifty-seventh Congresses (March 4, 1899 – March 3, 1903), but was an unsuccessful candidate for renomination in 1902.
-He resumed mercantile pursuits and banking in Mount Horeb, Wisconsin, where he died in 1920.
-He left behind an estate worth $280,000.
-Dahle was buried in Mount Horeb Union Cemetery.